I love Jesus, and so do you. But don’t you want a deeper love for Jesus?

 Before he saved me, Jesus let me sink into a self-made miry pit of sin, selfishness and misery.
 I couldn’t get out and couldn’t stop sinning.
 God is sovereign.
 He could have kept me from sinning.
 But he allows us to plunge deeply into sin.
 One of the reasons is so that when he does rescue us, we’re far more amazed and grateful than if we’d never sinned.

 The same thing happens even after God saves us.
 He could keep us from ever sinning again.
 He could deliver us instantaneously from all pride and anger and self-centeredness.
 But he allows us to fall and struggle at times so we’ll have a fresh appreciation of his grace, forgiveness and love.
-And as a result, we will love him all the more.
+And as a result, we will have a deeper love for Jesus all the more.

 John Newton said: